blakeembrey/react-free-style/README.md

 })

-// Wrap `App` to create a component with style merging.
+// Wrap `App` with the styles to automatically render CSS changes.
-App = Style.component(App)
+App = wrap(App, Style)

 // Render to the document.
 React.render(<App />, document.body)
 ```

-**Note:** You should render `Style.Element` at the root level of your application, but it must be a child of `Style.component()`.
-I recommend rendering it last so it receives all styles after the first render (required for isomorphic applications).
+**Note:** You should render `StyleElement` once at the root level of your application, but it must be a child of `wrap()`.
+I recommend rendering it last so it receives all styles after the first render, which is useful for isomorphic applications.

 ### Styles